juliangruber/browser-run/README.md

 Options:
   --browser, -b  Browser to use.
-Available if installed: chrome, firefox, ie, phantom, safari  [default: "phantom"] --port, -p     Starts listening on that port and waits for you to open a browser --help, -h     Print help
+Available if installed: chrome, firefox, ie, phantom, safari  [default: "phantom"] --port, -p     Starts listening on that port and waits for you to open a browser --static, -s   Serve static assets from this directory --help, -h     Print help

 ```